Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SOCIAL MEDIA HISTORY SERIES

-The Mr. Local History Project hopes you’ve been following our social media series, a series of Facebook posts honoring the life of New Jersey Royal Governor Sir Francis Bernard named in honor of the towns of Bernards Township and Bernardsville, New Jersey.
-Bernard’s career in the colonies lasted just over 11 years from his landing in Perth Amboy on June 14, 1758 to leaving Boston on Tuesday, August 1, 1769.
-The series focuses mostly around his time in New Jersey, but we also are researching his early life in England.
-Royal Governor Bernards served New Jerseyans from 1758 – 1760.
+The Mr. Local History Project hopes you’ve been following our Facebook series honoring the life of New Jersey Royal Governor Sir Francis Bernard, named for the towns of Bernards Township and Bernardsville, New Jersey.
+Bernard’s career in the colonies lasted just over 11 years, from his landing in Perth Amboy on June 14, 1758, to his departure from Boston on Tuesday, August 1, 1769.
+The series focuses mostly on his time in New Jersey, but we are also researching his early life in England.
+Royal Governor Bernards served New Jerseyans from 1758 to 1760.

 We’d like to thank everyone who is participating with their research time and support.
-Our researchers are performing a deep dive on the life of Sir Francis Bernard, the English Royal Governor who Bernards Township and Bernardsville, New Jersey is named after.
-There are many blank spots that we hope to clarify alongside scholars from the NJ Archives, researchers from the UK and the living Bernards family.
+Our researchers are performing a deep dive on the life of Sir Francis Bernard, the English Royal Governor, after whom Bernards Township and Bernardsville, New Jersey, are named.
+There are many blank spots that we hope to clarify alongside scholars from the NJ Archives, researchers from the UK, and the living Bernards family.

 Follow the Mr. Local History Francis Bernard Series